Agent Substrate#

 Install the CRDs, then kagent with the substrate flags.

-helm upgrade --install kagent-crds \oci://ghcr.io/kagent-dev/kagent/helm/kagent-crds \--version 0.9.7 \--namespace kagent --create-namespace --waithelm upgrade --install kagent \oci://ghcr.io/kagent-dev/kagent/helm/kagent \--version 0.9.7 \--namespace kagent --timeout 10m --wait \--set providers.openAI.apiKey="${OPENAI_API_KEY}" \--set providers.default=openAI \--set controller.substrate.enabled=true \--set controller.substrate.ateApiEndpoint=dns:///api.ate-system.svc:443 \--set controller.substrate.ateApiInsecure=true \--set substrateWorkerPool.create=true \--set substrateWorkerPool.replicas=1 \--set substrateWorkerPool.ateomImage=ghcr.io/kagent-dev/substrate/ateom-gvisor:v{VERSIONS.agentSubstrate}
+helm upgrade --install kagent-crds \oci://ghcr.io/kagent-dev/kagent/helm/kagent-crds \--version 0.9.9 \--namespace kagent --create-namespace --waithelm upgrade --install kagent \oci://ghcr.io/kagent-dev/kagent/helm/kagent \--version 0.9.9 \--namespace kagent --timeout 10m --wait \--set providers.openAI.apiKey="${OPENAI_API_KEY}" \--set providers.default=openAI \--set controller.substrate.enabled=true \--set controller.substrate.ateApiEndpoint=dns:///api.ate-system.svc:443 \--set controller.substrate.ateApiInsecure=true \--set substrateWorkerPool.create=true \--set substrateWorkerPool.replicas=1 \--set substrateWorkerPool.ateomImage=ghcr.io/kagent-dev/substrate/ateom-gvisor:v0.0.6

-If helm hits its --timeout 10m while waiting on the cold-start pod startup race (the controller restarts a couple of times waiting on postgres), wait for the controller manually and continue.
+If Helm hits its --timeout 10m while waiting on the cold-start pod startup race (the controller restarts a couple of times waiting on postgres), wait for the controller manually and continue.

 kubectl wait deploy/kagent-controller -n kagent --for=condition=Available --timeout=10m